-- Agitation and short temperedness are very common side effects of withdrawal after day three.
+- Agitation and short-temperedness are very common side effects of withdrawal after day three.
 There will be a level of impatience that comes with trying to get through the symptoms of withdrawal and a desperate need for a drink!

-- Confusion is one of the symptoms that comes without the clarity of a drink that most alcoholics feel.
+- Confusion is one of the symptoms that comes without the clarity of a drink most alcoholics feel.
 This alongside a level of disorientation is common and yet it doesn’t make it easier to handle!

 - Hallucinations and paranoia are also a part of the process for some people dealing with alcohol withdrawal.
 These are not the easiest things to cope with, but they are a part of the process when you are going through it.

 - Between five and fourteen days into the withdrawal process, there are some other symptoms you might experience.
-These include nightmares and depression, brain fog and shakiness.
+These include nightmares and depression, brain fog, and shakiness.

 - More severe symptoms can occur in around 10% of people experiencing alcohol withdrawal.
-Some of these symptoms include things like increased pulse and blood pressure, higher temperatures, profuse sweating, seizure disorders and tremors.
-The other serious symptom is the delirium tremens – or the ‘DTs’ as they are commonly called.
+Some of these symptoms include things like increased pulse and blood pressure, higher temperatures, profuse sweating, seizure disorders, and tremors.
+The other serious symptom is delirium tremens – or the ‘DTs’ as they are commonly called.
 This leads to instability and confusion and medical treatment is the best option here.

 What Is The Alcohol Detox Timeline?